Chinese Laundry, San Francisco 1884

 Bob Bradshaw

-The Pacific, like a banker with an unpaid note,
+The Pacific, like a banker with an unpaid note, stands between him and happiness.

 His daughters